API usage agreement

 supply (UPS) should be implemented at the server room.

-requirements are being met within the Client's organization.
+that the aforementioned security requirements are being met within

 5. Compromise of authorization elements